Early intervention support and inclusion for children with disability

 You can contact the Australian Government’s ‘A Better Start’ program and ‘Helping Children with Autism’ program which provide funding for early intervention services and support for eligible children.
 Phone the Better Start Helpline on 1800 778 581, and the Autism Advisor Program on 1300 978 611.

-For more information on Australian Government programs, services and benefits visit the Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA) website.
+For more information on Australian Government programs, services and benefits visit the Department of Social Services website.

 For information on supports available for students with disability from early childhood through to leaving high school, go to the Department of Education and Communities website.